-12.1.
+9.1.
 Student Counseling Unit

-Student Counseling is dedicated to helping students address personal or emotional problems that hinder them from achieving a fully beneficial experience at AU and realizing their full academic and personal potential.
+Student Counseling is dedicated to helping students address personal or emotional problems that hinder them in achieving a fully beneficial experience at AU and realizing their full academic and personal potential.
 Student Counseling Services utilize a service system that emphasizes trust, respect, confidentiality, and compassion.
 Its overall goal is to maximize student success by attending to any emotional or personal needs which may impede learning.
-Through personal counseling, students learn to take charge of their lives, acquire skills necessary for adjusting to the demands of university life, and overcome difficulties that may prevent them from meeting their academic and career goals.
+Through personal counseling, students learn to take charge of their lives, acquire skills necessary for adjusting to the demands of university life, and overcome difficulties that may prevent them from meeting their academic and career goals (refer to Student handbook for policy details).